WeAreAro/partner-api-demo/README.md

 A live version of this demo can be found [here](https://partner-api-demo.freedom-finance-test.cloud/)

-## Setting up your API Bearer Token
+## Adding your API Bearer Token to the Environment

 **If you want to skip this step, then mocked responses will be returned instead (the API will not be invoked).**